Skip to main content

 Child Support Court Orders and State Services

-For example, an unmarried mother is receiving occasional child support from the father of her child with no child support order in place.
-If the mother finds she needs support for the child every month, not just when the father feels like it, or the father stops making support payments, the mother will need to go to court to have a child support order put in place.
+In almost all states, a parent seeking enforcement or collection services for unpaid child support cannot receive assistance from these agencies unless there is a child support order in place.
+For example, say an unmarried mother receives occasional child support from the father of her child with no child support case.
+If the mother needs support for the child every month, not just when the father feels like it, or the father stops making support payments, the mother will need to go to court to put a child support order in place.
+The agency could give the mother in this example a referral for an attorney.

 The Function of Child Support Court Orders